 Floral formulae and floral diagrams

-The letters K, C, A, and G stand for calyx, corolla, androecium, and gynecium, respectively.
+The letters K, C, A, and G stand for calyx, corolla, androecium, and gynoecium, respectively.
 P (for perianth) is used if the sepals and petals are alike.
 The formula for a buttercup is K5 C5 A∞ G∞, where ∞ means "numerous".
 A line under the carpel figure means that the flower is hypogynous.
 Above the figure it indicates epigyny.
-Where parts are joined, brackers surround the figure.
+Where parts are joined, brackets surround the figure.
 The formula does not give a complete description.
 A floral diagram and a section cut through the flower are required to make the structure quite clear.

 The floral diagram consists of a plan view of the flower with the organs arranged on circles or spirals, showing the degree of overlapping, any fusion of parts or irregularity and the position relative to the main stem of the plant (indicated by a small circle).
 Bracts and bracteoles are also shown.
 The longitudinal section is necessary to show the degree of perigyny if any.

 Related category BOTANY